Ethan202202/Cryptocurrency-Wallet/README.md

 # Cryptocurrency-Wallet
+### Talents Finder is an application that its users can use to find professionals from among a list of candidates, hire them, and pay them.
+Integrating the blockchain network into the apps in order to let users instantly paying the professionals whom they hire with cryptocurrency.
+## Step 1: Import Ethereum Transaction Functions into the Fintech Finder Application
 ## I used the first account to send my transaction.
 The address is 0x322185EC19FAe6BF5E9807FC3073D81560326320 .
 ![Screenshot 2022-07-08 204424](https://user-images.githubusercontent.com/99513782/178085287-47e18970-6936-4147-a8d9-51a48b594674.png)
 ## There are three transacitions in this account.
 The bottom two are for test only and the first one is for hiring a fintech professional.